PayString/rfcs/src/spec/payid-easy-checkout.md

 #### No New Server-Side Software

-Apart from a PayID Discovery compliant PayID Server, The PayID Easy Checkout Protocol does not require server-side software to be run by either the payer or merchant for a payment.
-The PayID server is capable of providing details of where to send the payer via the PayID Discovery Protocol.
+Apart from a PayID Discovery compliant PayID Discovery Server, The PayID Easy Checkout Protocol does not require server-side software to be run by either the payer or merchant for a payment.
+The PayID Discovery Server is capable of providing details of where to send the payer via the PayID Discovery Protocol.
 Assuming the wallet used by the payer has implemented support in their UI for the PayID Easy Checkout Protocol, the payer can be redirected to their wallet to complete their transaction.

 ## Example Usage
-This section shows a non-normative example of PayID Easy Checkout between a hypothetical merchant and payer.
+This section shows a non-normative example of PayID Easy Checkout between a hypothetical merchant (recipient) and payer.
 The merchant accepts payments using the PayID pay$merchant.com, and the payer controls the PayID alice$wallet.com.

 ### PayID Easy Checkout Initiation